lambdaisland/gaiwan_co/blog/still_beating_the_averages.md

 >  The purpose of this article is not to change anyone's mind, but to reassure people already interested in using Lisp -- people who know that Lisp is a powerful language, but worry because it isn't widely used.

 Well, the purpose of this article is, similarly to reassure anyone already interested in using Clojure, either for a start-up or for new development within a larger organization: you don't have to worry about growing your team alone.
 We're here to help you!

- ---

- [^1]: This is true so long as it can overcome the ["Lisp curse"](https://ericnormand.me/podcast/what-is-the-curse-of-lisp), something that Clojure seems to be rather good at.